Saurabh-Lakhanpal/EDA-weather/README.md

 6. **Documentation and Presentation**:
    - Document the entire process, including code, visualizations, and findings.
    - Create a presentation or report to showcase the results.

+## My Pitch
+We shall provide a comprehensive analysis of global weather patterns and air quality data.
+By leveraging multiple APIs and performing EDA, we can gain valuable insights into the relationship between weather conditions and air quality.
+The visualizations and findings from this project can be used to inform policy decisions, raise awareness, and drive further research.

 ## Example Code Snippet